 - Director, Robert J. Kutak Center for the Teaching and Study of Applied Ethics, 2004-present

 - Assistant Professor of Law, 1999-2004

 Susan Poser became the Dean of the University of Nebraska College of Law in May 2010.
 She received her B.A. in Ancient Greek and Political Science from Swarthmore College and her J.D. from Boalt Hall School of Law at the University of California, Berkeley.
-In 2000, Professor Poser received a Ph.D. in the Jurisprudence and Social Policy Program from the University of California, Berkeley with a dissertation on the remedial phase of desegregation litigation.
+In 2000, Dean Poser received a Ph.D. in the Jurisprudence and Social Policy Program from the University of California, Berkeley with a dissertation on the remedial phase of desegregation litigation.

-After law school, Professor Poser was a law clerk to Chief Judge Dolores K. Sloviter of the U.S. Court of Appeals for the Third Circuit.
+After law school, Dean Poser was a law clerk to Chief Judge Dolores K. Sloviter of the U.S. Court of Appeals for the Third Circuit.
 She practiced law in Philadelphia and was the Zicklin Fellow in Ethics in the Legal Studies Department of the Wharton School at the University of Pennsylvania, before coming to Nebraska as a faculty member.
-In Spring 2004, Professor Poser was a visiting professor at the Boalt Hall School of Law at the University of California, Berkeley.
+In Spring 2004, Dean Poser was a visiting professor at the Boalt Hall School of Law at the University of California, Berkeley.
 From 2007-2010, Poser served as the Associate to the Chancellor at the University of Nebraska-Lincoln.

 Torts I & II

 Law 503/G & 504/G (EDAD *874 & *875) (1-6 cr, max 6 per class) Legal protection afforded in civil proceedings against interference with the security of one's person, property, relations, and other intangible interests.
 Substantive principles that govern tort claims (ranging from claims for intentional wrongdoing, to negligence claims, to claims that the defendant is strictly liable for harms caused to the plaintiff), and the theoretical bases and practical implications of such claims.